© Fred Rhoades

 Neohypodiscus cf cerebrinus EU (Boliniales) - an irregularly hemispherical black carbonaceous pimpled mushroom on wood like many Xylariales, but apparently in a different order.
 Sexual.
 We have no DNA from anywhere yet.

 Bertia moriformis (Coronophorales) - like carbonaceous blackberries on wood, also similar to other Xylariales.
 Sexual.
-One CA collection matches a UK collection fairly well and probably represents this species, but we need local collections.
+One CA collection matches a UK collection fairly well and probably represents this species, but we need local collections to see if it occurs up here or if local collections are all PNW01.

 Anisogramma anomala NY (Diaporthales) - filbert blight, causing longitudinal depressed black cankers on introduced eastern Corylus (hazelnut) trees, but rarely may be found on native hazelnut.
 Sexual.
 It apparently spread from ENA to the west in 1973.
 One OR sequence matches some probably ENA type area sequences.
 We need a photographed sequenced collection.